 Discussing Our Concerns Allows Others to Come to the Table

 Life is more than food and drink, and there are times when we train ourselves to enjoy those who are present instead of focusing on the food in front of us.
 For me personally, it can feel like I’m being a bit of a nag if I bring up my food allergies.
 After all, I’m only one person, and why should others go to the trouble to meet my needs?
 My anxieties of how others will react also play a role.
 Maybe they think I’m being to picky or asking too much.

 Then my heart breaks to think that other food allergy families feel the same anxiety.
 I’ve come to realize that by voicing my concerns about the difficulties between faith and food allergies, I may be straightening the path for those who are to come.
 Maybe through bringing about awareness, I’ll be safeguarding a child from anaphylaxis or a visitor from feeling alienated.
 After all, aren’t we to be like our Heavenly Father, who defends those without representation, loves the foreigner, and supplies for their needs?
 With a little intentional planning, we can make our communal table welcoming and open to all with food allergies and intolerances.

-**Celiac Disease is an autoimmune disease, and not an allergy, but the food safety practices are the same for those food allergies.
-To show the universal issues involving us, the word food allergy throughout this article. **
+**Celiac Disease is an autoimmune disease, and not an allergy, but the food safety practices are the same for those withfood allergies.
+To show the universal issues involving us, the word food allergy is used throughout this article. **

 What have been your experiences with worship and church?
 Does your church accommodate your needs?
 Have you felt the need to leave a church due to their lack of understanding?
 Please feel free to share your experiences, below.